 Store More Than Just Canned Food

 While canned food is a popular choice for emergency storage, it is essential to diversify your food stockpile.
 Include a variety of non-perishable items such as freeze-dried meals, dehydrated fruits and vegetables, grains, and legumes.
-This broader selection of food ensures a well-rounded diet during an extended emergency situation and reduces reliance on a single type of food [2].
+This broader selection of food ensures a well-rounded diet during an extended emergency and reduces reliance on a single type of food [2].

 Neglecting Their Skills